Learn More

 Description

 Collagen I, Rat Tail is the most common fibrillar collagen (90%) found in skin, bone, tendons, and other connective tissues.
-It is supplied at 3 mg/mL in a 20 mL vial providing the flexibility to dilute to lower concentrations.
+It is supplied at ~4 mg/mL in 20 mM acetic acid, providing the flexibility to dilute to lower concentrations.
+(See Certificate of Analysis for exact concentration.)
 The detailed gelling procedure forms a firm, clear gel for 3D applications.

 Collagen is a fibrous protein that consists of three α-chains that can combine to form a rope-like triple helix, providing tensile strength to the extracellular matrix (ECM) where it plays a key role in cell growth, differentiation, attachment, and cell migration.
 The α-chains contain GXY repeats.
 Glycine (G) is a small amino acid that fits well in the triple helix.
 X and Y are typically proline and hydroxyproline, which is critical for collagen stability.
 Type I is the most common fibrillar collagen (90%) and is mostly found in skin, bone, tendons, and other connective tissues.